 Location, Location, Location

 First and foremost: Lock your bike in a secure location.
-The ideal location is in plain sight with a lot of traffic.
+The ideal location is in plain sight and with heavy traffic.
 The more conspicuous a thief needs to be stealing your bike, the lower the chance is of them trying to take it.
 And always remember to lock your bike to something secure.
-For example, a parking meter might look secure, but if an industrious thief has removed the hardware that secures the meter to the post, they can quickly slide your bicycle and lock up the post and be on their way.
+For example, a parking meter might look secure, but if an industrious thief has removed the hardware securing the meter to the post, they can quickly slide your bicycle, lock up the post, and be on their way.
 So search for immovable objects like a bike rack that’s bolted to the ground.

 lock it up rack booby trap